johntrogan/defender-docs/defender-endpoint/linux-installer-script.md

       curl -o /tmp/eicarcom2.zip https://secure.eicar.org/eicarcom2.zip
       ```

-   - The files should be quarantined by Defender for Endpoint on Linux.
+   - The files need to be quarantined by Defender for Endpoint on Linux.
 Use the following command to list all the detected threats:

      ```bash
      mdatp threat list